 … from a long time ago and a galaxy far, far away.

-The Atlanta Symphony Orchestra had a concert at the Verizon Wireless Amphitheater in Alpharetta and they set aside a couple of sections and the lawn for inexpensive tickets for a fund-raiser for the Johns Creek Symphony Orchestra.
+The Atlanta Symphony Orchestra had a concert at the Verizon Wireless Amphitheater in Alpharetta and they set aside the way-back sections and the lawn for inexpensive tickets for a fund-raiser for the Johns Creek Symphony Orchestra.
+At the beginning of the concert the conductor said “for those of you on the lawn, yes the concert has begun”.
 The program was the music of John Williams with lots of Star Wars.
 I thought it sounded fun and Katy and Heath wanted to go.
 So we did.

 I learned all kinds of things.
 I didn’t know Williams wrote the music for Jaws, ET or the NBC Nightly News.
 He also arranged the music from the stage production of Fiddler on the Roof for the movie version and that was what his first Oscar was for.